fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 I started in Molecular Biology - the professional equivalent to my first 'real' relationship.
 It's very cool.
 Very like my hobbies.
 You grind away to understand the inner workings of biological systems, and in practice, you use what you know to interact with proteins in living cells.
 It rarely works the first time, but when it does, it's pretty magical.
 I felt like Harry Potter.

 Alas, professional application is always different.
-I was a good molecular biologist, but my skill was essentially defined by how well I could do the same thing every day, after day... after day.
+I'm a very good molecular biologist - theoretical and practical - but my day-to-day success was defined by how well I could do the same thing in exactly the same way.
+Over and over... and over.

 5 years in, I went a little...